glyph-cat/langutil/docs/hydration-persistence.md

     // (Refer to `core.watch(...)` section below)
     const parsedData = JSON.parse(rawData)
     core.hydrate(null, parsedData.language, { auto: parsedData.isAuto })
-    // Pass `null` to to use dictionary passed into `createLangutilCore`,
+    // Pass `null` to use the dictionary that was passed into `LangutilCore`
-    // or pass in another dictionary to completely override it.
-The former
+    // upon instatiation, or pass in another dictionary to completely override
-    // method is usually prefered.
+    // it.
+The former method is usually prefered.
   } catch (e) {
     // Remove from storage if the JSON string is malformed.
     // App will continue to run with the configuration as specified when
-    // calling `createLangutilCore` in the first place. localStorage.removeItem(STORAGE_KEY)
+    // instantiating `LangutilCore` in the first place. localStorage.removeItem(STORAGE_KEY)
   }
 }